 - 1.1 The purpose of this report is to agree a renewed Pay Equity System (PES) consisting of a job evaluation study and new pay structure, to be delivered by no later than 1st April 2025.
 A renewed PES is critical to ending pay inequity and ensuring all staff are treated fairly. - 1.2 The options set out in this report are intended to deliver a job evaluation study and a new pay structure for NJC grades within Birmingham City Council (BCC), Birmingham Children's Trust (BCT), Acivico and maintained schools.
-A further report will be brought to this Committee at a future date that addresses JNC grades. - 1.3 This report is presented on the basis of all relevant information available at the time of the report, and it is the report writers understanding that all information is covered in this report.
-If any information is forthcoming in the time between the report being published and the date of the committee meeting then it will be taken in to account via a supplemental report to the committee.
+A further report will be brought to this Committee at a future date that addresses JNC grades. - 1.3 This is a supplemental report to that published on 25th August 2023, for the meeting of this Committee scheduled for 29th August 2023.
+This report has been updated to take into account the Council's Best Value Assessment of the job evaluation options detailed at Appendix 7 of the report and referenced at Section 9 of this report.
+Additional legal advice has been sought in respect of the four options as presented in the report published on 25th August 2023.
+The independent legal advice now received from two Leading Counsel advise that Option 3 cannot be lawfully supported (as detailed within the Legal Implications) and the proposed recommendation to the Committee is for Option 2 and Option 4 to be considered.
+Statutory Officers have also advised that Option 1 is incompatible with best value obligations as it exposes the Council to significant ongoing liability (as detailed within the Financial Implications).